BruhWolf/api-node/README.md

 ```
 This will just update the "name" of the user "2" to "bruno costa".
 Note that you can update every single property separated.
 ### DEL
-This is very intuitive. it delete the a user that correspond to a specific "id".
+This is very intuitive. it deletes a user that correspond to a specific "id".
 - Just pass the target "id" as a param to the url and the corresponding user will be deleted.
 ######   example DEL:   http://api.wolfplace.solutions/users/3
 This Delete The user where the id = "3".